 Failing to follow a tribunal order to reinstate someone often means paying extra compensation.
 But, there is an upper limit on the amount a tribunal can award for unfair dismissal.

 Note: The exceptions would be cases relating to health and safety or whistleblowing.
 Thus, an employer would unfairly dismiss someone for taking action on workplace health and safety grounds.

-Employees must work for a qualifying period to claim unfair dismissal.
-The exception would be if they claim for an automatically unfair reason.
+Employees must work for a qualifying period to make an unfair dismissal claim.
+An exception would apply if they claiming for an automatically unfair reason.

 The legal right to make a tribunal claim on unfair dismissal rules in the United Kingdom is not available to:

 Tribunals for unfair dismissals determine the facts known to the employer at the time of dismissing the employee.
 They also find out whether their response was reasonable.
 As a rule, compensation gets awarded for an unfair dismissal and made with two components.

 The basic award for an unfair dismissal gets calculated as a payment of the number of years worked.
 It is then multiplied by the claimant's weekly pay according to their age.
 The basic payment award process works much like statutory redundancy payments.

 The final figure is often adjusted with an extra compensation award.
 This helps to meet any incurring financial losses by the claimant.